 - For patients who have a poor prognosis with IVF

-If you're curious about or are considering PGT, it can help to understand how this testing is carried out and whether you are likely to benefit.
+If you're curious about or are considering PGT, it can help understand how this testing is carried out and whether you are likely to benefit.
 Here we'll take a look at PGT in-depth, starting with PGT-A.

-What are chromosomes and why do they matter for PGT-A?
+What are chromosomes, and why do they matter for PGT-A?

 To understand PGT-A genetic testing of embryos for aneuploidy, you must first grasp some basic cell biology.
 Each cell in the body has 46 chromosomes, except eggs and sperm, which each have 23.
 The egg and sperm combine to give the offspring a total of 46 chromosomes.
 We inherit half of our chromosomes from our biological father and the other half from our biological mother.
 These chromosomes act like instruction books and control the function of our cells.

 If an egg or a sperm is missing a chromosome, then the embryo created from that egg or sperm will also be missing a chromosome and a whole set of instructions.
 If there is an extra chromosome in an egg or sperm, the embryo will be abnormal, having twice as many copies of those instructions then it should have.
-Down Syndrome is one example of a genetic disorder that can be caused by an additional copy of a chromosome.
+Down Syndrome is one example of a genetic disorder caused by an additional copy of a chromosome.

-Most such embryos will not implant at all, some will cause an early miscarriage and some can go to full term and be born.
+Most such embryos will not implant at all, some will cause an early miscarriage, and some can go to full term and be born.
 Almost all of the babies born with extra or missing chromosomes will have some kind of physical and/or mental disability.

 Why undergo preimplantation genetic testing for aneuploidy (PGT-A)?